The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/sch-dsr-fight-tips.md

 You can take a [2.5 mid-piety set](https://etro.gg/gearset/ec325832-c1d5-4120-839c-60f9576e23cc>), which comes with a lot of piety for progging.
 I would recommend to hold off on dropping any Piety until you’ve cleared, as phase 7 is the most mana-intensive part of this fight, while P1-P5 will have you often overcapping on mana thanks to all of the downtime.
 After clearing, you can change to one of the lower piety sets as long as you're doing the [6-1-1 strat in P7](https://etro.gg/gearset/a4876dd0-8535-403d-b2bd-293e3663c400).

 You can bring the 615 relic weapon.
-It gives an extra nine Crit over the 605 raid weapon, though the 605 Ultimate weapon still beats both -- just add one Direct Hit X meld.
+It gives an extra 9 Crit over the 605 raid weapon, though the 605 Ultimate weapon still beats both -- just add one Direct Hit X meld.

 ## Phase By Phase Fight Tips